monterail/terraform-bootstrap-example/README.md

 ## Problems not solved

 * AWS S3 policies doesn't support groups so each operator must be added explicit to the policy file
-* `-backend=false` doesn't work, so "hack" with separated `setup` directory must be used to run Terraform without S3 backend

 ## Questions and/or suggestions